devjavedmohd/devjavedmohd/README.md

 - 👋 Hi, I’m @devjavedmohd
 - 👀 I’m interested in Front End Development
-- 🌱 I’m currently learning DevOps, Kubernetes & React - And I'm sharing my new learnings on my personal [blog](https://mjaved.in).
+- 🌱 I’m currently learning Python, DevOps, Kubernetes & React - And I'm sharing my new learnings on my personal [blog](https://mjaved.in).
+In future will start learning Data Science and Analytics.
 - ✈️ Hire me for freelancing :)
 - 🔭 I’m always trying to grow and learn something new.
 - ⛵ 2023 Goals: Rockstar speaker 🙊, sharing my knowledge through electrifying talks ⚡️, traveling to uncharted territories to feed my wanderlust 🪄, and consistently bringing my A-game in everything I do!